henderjon/eolutil/README.md

 # eolutil

-I didn't want to fart around trying to get dos2unix to compile on macOS so I wrote a *very* simple EOL utility.
+I didn't want to futz around trying to get dos2unix to compile on macOS so I wrote a *very* simple EOL utility.

 ```
 Usage of ./eolutil: